Emma Handley MBACP

 My experience of providing support for adults, children and young people undergoing treatment for or living with cancer means that I am particularly able to empathise with individuals who are experiencing similar life events.

-Further to this, I have worked with young adults in a University setting, encountering a broad range of presenting issues such as exam stress, procrastination, perfectionism, low mood, anxiety and relationship difficulties.
-My background is in education and I have worked therapeutically with clients (teachers and students) in Primary and Secondary school settings.
-I am currently a tutor of counselling at an FE college.
+I have worked with young adults in a University setting, encountering a broad range of presenting issues such as exam stress, procrastination, perfectionism, low mood, anxiety and relationship difficulties.
+My background is in education (teaching) and I have worked therapeutically with clients (teachers and students) in Primary and Secondary school settings.

 I also volunteer as a counsellor for a charity offering services to adults and young people who are survivors of sexual abuse and sexual violence.

-Qualifications: I am a qualified counsellor (FdA Counselling:Distinction and Diploma in Counselling) and a member of the BACP.
+I am a qualified counsellor (FdA Counselling (Distinction) and Diploma in Counselling) and a member of the BACP.
 I have additional graduate qualifications and professional postgraduate qualifications in Education.
 Currently, I am studying for my MSc in Psychology.

 Areas of counselling I deal with